MarkJamesHoward/mimic-css/README.md

 }
 ```

-These specifiers will map to different **Pixel Values** depending upon the usage.
+These Tags will map to different **Pixel Values** depending upon the usage.

 So for **Fonts** we have the below mapping: